Updated March 19, 2019.

-- The franchisor expects that you will lease the location for the Franchised Restaurant, which will vary in size from 1,500 to 2,800 square feet for an in-line or end cap location, and 2,500 to 4,000 square feet for a free-standing location.
+- The franchisor expects that you will lease the location for the Franchised Restaurant, which will vary in size from 1,500 to 2,000 square feet for an in-line or end cap location.

 - You may be required to pay the first and last months’ lease payment upon signing your lease agreement.
 Lease agreements may include the following expenses: taxes, insurance, maintenance, fixed rent (with escalations), percentage rent, and other charges related to the operation of the Franchised Restaurant.

 - You must purchase certain items of furniture, fixtures, equipment, and smallwares as required by the Franchise Agreement and the Manual.
-You may be able to lease from or finance through a third party a portion of these purchases, but you should expect to make a down payment of up to 40%.
+You may be able to lease from or finance through a third party a portion of these purchases; however, you should expect to make a down payment ranging between 30% and 40% of the cost.

 - The type of signage installed is governed by local ordinances regarding height and size restrictions.
-The typical sign package includes a minimum of one large exterior facial sign, one exterior banner sign, menu boards, marked awnings, interior and directional signage package.
+The typical signage package includes a minimum of one large exterior facial sign, one exterior banner sign, digital menu boards, marked awnings, and an interior and directional signage package.

-- Required art and decor items include: interior and exterior art plans, wall treatments, prints, and pictures as specified in the Manual.
+- This estimate includes the interior and exterior art package, which may include wall treatments, vinyl graphics, prints, and pictures as specified in the Manual.

 - These figures represent the estimated costs of engaging an attorney or other business professionals to review this disclosure document and the accompanying agreements, assist you in organizing a business entity, and help you obtain required licenses and permits.

 12. Initial Manager Training: $4,000 to $6,000

 - These costs include transportation, lodging, food, and other incidental expenses for you and your employees during training.